 - 1 ½ pounds fingerling potatoes

-- 1 ½ tablespoons grapeseed oil or similar
+- 1 ½ tablespoons olive oil (or similar)

 - ¼ teaspoon smoked paprika